stardot/MegaGamesCartridge-ROM-recipes/README.md

 Some are build from disk images which must first be converted to UEF files.
 This is performed by a collection of scripts in the `Fixes` directory.

-Some of these scripts require the `UEFtrans.py` tool which can be obtained from [the UEFfile repository](https://bitbucket.org/dboddie/ueffile).
+Some of these scripts require the `UEFtrans.py` tool and `UEFfile.py` module which can be obtained from
+[the UEFfile repository](https://bitbucket.org/dboddie/ueffile).

 Other scripts require the `ADF2INF.py` tool which can be obtained from